ManuStealth/StudyNotion/README.md

 Frameworks, libraries, and tools used include Node.js, MongoDB, Express.js, JWT, Bcrypt, and Mongoose.
 Data models encompass student  schema, instructor schema, and course schema.

-## Database
+## Database and Data Model

-MongoDB serves as the NoSQL database, accommodating unstructured and semi-structured data, including course content like videos, images, and PDFs.
+The database for the platform is built using MongoDB, which is a NoSQL database that provides a flexible and scalable data storage solution.
+MongoDB allows for the storage of unstructured and semi-structured data, which is useful for storing course content such as videos, images, and PDFs.
+The database stores the course content, user data, and other relevant information related to the platform.

 ## API Design